bocoup/web-platform-contribution-guide/src/bug-guide.rst

   which makes the check pass.
-* Otherwise, if you or your employer is already a member of the working group, you need `get a W3C account <https://www.w3.org/accounts/request>`__ and then `link your W3C and github accounts together <https://www.w3.org/users/myprofile/connectedaccounts>`__.
+* Otherwise, if you or your employer is already a member of the working group, you need `get a W3C account <https://www.w3.org/accounts/request>`__ and then `link your W3C and GitHub accounts together <https://www.w3.org/users/myprofile/connectedaccounts>`__.

 In either case, you can ask for help in the pull request, or reach out to the working group chairs.
 Each W3C specification should have a "Status of this document" section,